Architecture of Companionship

 Dogs Queensland Redevelopment

-The site plan overlays Corbusian axial order with Hadidian directional movement, guiding visitors seamlessly from the entry to the showgrounds during the show, and back to the clubhouse for post-event activities.
-Existing showgrounds and access roads were retained, allowing Dogs Queensland’s operations to continue throughout construction.
+The site plan overlays axial order with directional movement, guiding visitors seamlessly while retaining existing showgrounds and access roads to allow operations to continue during construction.

 Five Points of Architecture